Solving clustered low-rank semidefinite programs arising from polynomial optimization: Polynomial matrix programs

+and where the matrices $A_q^{j,l}(r,s)$ are of low rank.
+Here $Q_j$ is the number of polynomial constraints in the $j$-th cluster, where different clusters are only linked via the free variables but not via the positive semidefinite matrix variables.
+Moreover, $L_j$ specifies the number of blocks on the diagonal of $A_q^j(x)$, where the $l$-th block is a $R_j(l) \times R_j(l)$ block matrix.

+In \eqref{eq:pol_program} we optimize over the free variables $y$ and the positive semidefinite block-diagonal matrices $Y^j$.
+Here, the blocks $Y^j_l$ do not all have to correspond to sum-of-squares polynomial matrices, and not all constraints have to be polynomial constraints (that is, some constraint can use degree $0$ polynomials).
+See the examples in Section~\ref{sec:applications}.

-The most common approach for turning a problem of the form \eqref{eq:pol_program} into a semidefinite program is to equate the coefficients of the polynomials in a common basis.
-This potentially gives sparsity, but destroys the low-rank structure of the matrices $b_p(x)b_p(x)^{\sf T}$.
+The usual approach for converting a problem of the form \eqref{eq:pol_program} to a semidefinite program is to equate the coefficients of the polynomials in a common basis.
+This potentially gives sparsity but destroys the low-rank structure of the matrices.
 Instead, we use the sampling approach as introduced by L\"ofberg and Parrilo in \cite{lofberg_coefficients_2004} and used by Simmons-Duffin in \cite{simmons-duffin_semidefinite_2015}.
-For each $1 \leq j \leq J$ and $1 \leq r,s\leq m$ we define a unisolvent set of points $x_1,\ldots,x_M$, which is a set of points such that any polynomial in the space of polynomials of degree at most $2d$ (and in the appropriate number of variables) which is zero on this subset is identically zero.
-Then we consider the linear conditions
+For each $1 \leq j \leq J$ and $1 \leq q \leq Q_j$ we define a unisolvent set of points $M_q^j$ for the polynomial subspace spanned by the entries of $A_q^j(x)$, the entries in the $q$-th row of $B^j(x)$, and the $q$-th entry of $c^j(x)$.
+This is a set of points such that any polynomial in this space which is zero on $M_q^j$ is identically zero.
+Then we consider the linear constraints

-for $k=1,\ldots, M$.
-This preserves the low-rank structure, such that $A^j(x_k)$ is of the form \eqref{eq:constraintmatrices}.
-Furthermore, the positive semidefinite matrices $Y_g^j$ with $g \in G_j \cup \{1\}$ occur only for the $j$-th constraint, hence we obtain a \emph{clustered} low-rank semidefinite program of the form \eqref{pr:sdp}.
-When the (multivariate) polynomials are invariant under the action of a group we can block diagonalize the sum-of-squares expression at the cost of increasing the ranks; see Section \ref{sec:symmetry}.
-The choice of both the sample points and the basis can influence the numerical conditioning of the resulting semidefinite program.
-We will give an approach for determining a good combination in Section \ref{sec:samples}.